What Is Endpoint Privilege Management and How to Use It Against Attacks

 Thanks to its predefined rules, Endpoint Privilege Management innovates by its ease of installation.
 The various pre-configured scenarios make it possible to cover the various needs of your users and thus reduce deployment costs.

-Employing Endpoint Privilege Management to Prevent Attacks
+How Can Endpoint Privilege Management Prevent Attacks

 Final Thoughts on What Is Endpoint Privilege Management

-Security breach incidents such as theft of credentials, corporate espionage, and swiping of data assets arise from unprotected connected devices.
+Security breach incidents such as theft of credentials, corporate espionage, and swiping of sensitive data arise from unprotected connected devices.
 IT administrators often find it difficult to keep a weather eye on every activity performed from endpoint privileges, causing a lack of IT oversight.

-By incorporating endpoint privilege management solutions, organizations can make sure productivity is not obstructed because of access restrictions without providing local admin rights or top-level privileges to standard users.
 However, an EPM solution alone is no substitute for good administrative control.
 Only when used together with proper technologies, it becomes a powerful tool that automatically de-escalates user rights, should any threats be detected on the machine.

 Cezarina is the Head of Marketing Communications and PR within Heimdal® and a cybersecurity enthusiast who loves bringing her background in content marketing, UX, and data analysis together into one job.
 She has a fondness for all things SEO and is always open to receiving suggestions, comments, or questions.